Macron dismisses bodyguard scandal as 'storm in a teacup'

 On Wednesday, he accused his opponents of "disproportionate actions", adding he remained proud to have hired former bouncer Benalla as he was a "devoted" employee who had "taken an unusual path" professionally.

-Two parliamentary committees have been grilling top Macron aides, with the president's chief of staff Alexis Kohler the latest to take the stand before the Senate on Thursday.
+Two parliamentary committees have been interrogating top Macron aides, with the president's chief of staff Alexis Kohler the latest to take the stand before the Senate on Thursday.

 Kohler acknowledged that officials' initial decision to punish Benalla with a two-week suspension may "appear insufficient" but at the time it seemed "proportionate".